 Funny isn’t it, that the things schools push, like spelling lists or any sort of repetitive memorisation, are totally not necessary when kids get their education outside of institutions and at the age that suits them, not the system.

-So we’re done now, off to Thailand for 6 weeks.
+So we’re done now, off to Thailand for 6 weeks because travel is the best education.
 Schools out!

 How do you handle times tables?

 UPDATE: Fast forward a couple of years.
 Both kids are doing Khan Academy maths, neither have ever memorised times tables like a performing parrot.
 Both, by assimilation and alchemy, know a lot of the answers to multiplication questions. instantly.
 Both have just completed a full year of Khan maths in 2 weeks and found it easy.
 If they meet maths head on when they are older, it’s a lot easier for them that trying to force an immature brain to deal with it.
 And that’s our proven results, not supposition.
 We’re very pleased with how maths is going round here.